Heliocentrism

 Heliocentrism (Note: Optionally capitalised, Heliocentrism or heliocentrism, according to The Shorter Oxford English Dictionary (6th ed., 2007).
 The term is a learned formation based on Greek Helios (ἥλιος) "Sun" and kentron (κέντρον) "center"; the adjective heliocentric is first recorded in English (as heliocentrick) in 1685, after Neo-Latin heliocentricus, in use from about the same time (as in Johann Jakob Zimmermann, Prodromus biceps cono ellipticæ et a priori demonstratæ planetarum theorices, 1679).

 The abstract noun in -ism is more recent, recorded from the late 19th century (e.g. in Constance Naden, Induction and Deduction: A Historical and Critical Sketch of Successive Philosophical Conceptions Respecting the Relations Between Inductive and Deductive Thought and Other Essays), modelled after German Heliocentrismus or Heliozentrismus (c.
-1870).) (also known as the heliocentric model) is a superseded astronomical model in which Earth and planets orbit around the Sun at the center of the universe.
+1870).) (also known as the heliocentric model) is a superseded astronomical model that placed the Sun at the center of the universe, with the Earth and the planets in its orbit.
+It superseded geocentrism, which placed the Earth at the center of the universe.
+In modern astronomy, heliocentrism has been superseded by models based on relativity, in which the universe does not have an absolute center or preferred frames of reference.

 Historically, heliocentrism was opposed to geocentrism, which placed Earth at the center.
-The notion that Earth revolves around the Sun had been proposed as early as the 3rd century BC by Aristarchus of Samos, who had been influenced by a concept presented by Philolaus of Croton (c.
-470 – 385 BC).
-In the 5th century BC the Greek philosophers Philolaus and Hicetas had the thought on different occasions that Earth was spherical and revolving around a "mystical" central fire, and that this fire regulated the universe.
+The notion that Earth revolves around the Sun had been proposed as early as the 3rd century BC by Aristarchus of Samos, who had been influenced by a concept presented by Philolaus who in the 5th century BC had the thought that Earth was spherical and revolving around a "mystical" central fire, and that this fire regulated the universe.
 In medieval Europe, however, Aristarchus' heliocentrism attracted little attention—possibly because of the loss of scientific works of the Hellenistic period.
 (Note: According to Lucio Russo, the heliocentric view was expounded in Hipparchus' work on gravity.)

 It was not until the 16th century that a mathematical model of a heliocentric system was presented by the Renaissance mathematician, astronomer, and Catholic cleric, Nicolaus Copernicus, leading to the Copernican Revolution.
-In 1576, Thomas Digges published a modified Copernican system.
-His modifications are close to modern observations.
-In the following century, Johannes Kepler introduced elliptical orbits, and Galileo Galilei presented supporting observations made using a telescope.
+In the following century, Johannes Kepler introduced elliptical orbits for all planets discovered up to his time (genuinely heliocentric), and Galileo Galilei presented observations of the Solar System made using his telescope.

 With the observations of William Herschel, Friedrich Bessel, and other astronomers, it was realized that the Sun, while near the barycenter of the Solar System, was not central in the universe.
 Modern astronomy does not distinguish any universal center.
 After these discoveries, informal language still holds to the remaining truth value of the term, narrowed to the scope of our planetary system.